iiroj/iiro.fi/src/pages/2017-04-30---scss-material-colors/index.md

 ## Usage in production

 That's pretty much it.
-As I said, I made this into an NPM package containing all the colors in a `colors.scss` file.
+As I said, I made this into an npm package containing all the colors in a `colors.scss` file.
 There's an additional `colors.css` for hipsters who wish to use _next-gen_ [CSS variables](http://cssnext.io/).
 Also included is a `preview.html` file created in React which simply showcases the available palettes.

 To use in a project, you just install the package `yarn add colors --dev` and then in SCSS import it with `@import "colors/colors.scss"` _(assuming something like Webpack resolves node module paths)_.